HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-1 Freq and Wavelength.md

 > - A radio wave has two components: *electric and magnetic fields* {{< link id="T3B03" >}}
 > - These fields are *at right angles* to each other {{< link id="T3B01" >}}
 > - Radio waves travel at the *speed of light* in free space (approximately *300,000,000 meters per second*) {{< link id="T3B04" >}}{{< link id="T3B11" >}}
-> - *All radio frequencies travel at the same velocity* in free space—VHF, UHF, microwaves, and all other frequencies. {{< link id="T3B12" >}}
+> - *All radio frequencies travel at the same velocity* in free space — VHF, UHF, microwaves, and all other frequencies. {{< link id="T3B12" >}}

 ![Electric vs Magnetic Fields - always at a right angle from each other](../../../images/electromagnetic-3d.gif) {.img-centered .img-large}

 While all radio frequencies travel at the same speed in the vacuum of free space, radio waves can be slowed down when passing through certain materials like glass, water, or coaxial cable.
-This is why we sometimes talk about the "velocity factor" of transmission lines—the signal travels slightly slower through the cable than it would through empty space.
+This is why we sometimes talk about the "velocity factor" of transmission lines — the signal travels slightly slower through the cable than it would through empty space.
 But in free space, whether it's a 3.5 MHz HF signal or a 10 GHz microwave signal, they all travel at exactly the same speed: the speed of light.

 #### Polarization